What We Fund

 • have international significance and perspective, even if they are locally based

-Our typical grantees are small or midsize organizations with demonstrated leadership in developing specialized strategies, communicating their vision, and effective project performance.
+Our typical grantees are innovative non-profit organizations with demonstrated leadership in developing specialized strategies, communicating their vision, and effective project performance.

 Cultural Resilience and Global Leadership under the Conditions of Environmental Breakdown